tomerOko/k8s_node_template.service_template/README.md

 ## debug
 a 'lunch.json' file is existed for VS code.
-probably wont be two hurd to
+probably won't be two hard to

 <br>

 ## build
-1. cd into scripts folder
+1. cd into the scripts folder
 2. run `bash build_for_prod.sh`
 3. the js files will be at \<root directory>/out